-.7 At least two NVR's for each location shall be provided, configured for automatic failover.
-Each NVR shall meet the storage requirements in clause 5.1 above and be capable of recording all required camera streams.
+5.7 At least two NVRs for each location shall be provided, configured for automatic failover.
+Each video recorder shall meet the storage requirements in Section "NVR Storage Capacity" above and be capable of recording all required camera streams.
 Each NVR shall be configured to normally record half of the required camera streams and to act as a redundant failover recorder for its partner.